2020PB/police-brutality/all-locations.md

 * https://www.youtube.com/watch?v=89mUHzu3480

-### Police strike man with motorcylce | May 31st
+### Police strike man with motorcycle | May 31st

-A man is seen run across a street, chased by several officers.
+A man is seen running across a street, chased by several officers.
 An officer on a motorcycle strikes him and he is arrested.

 Officers allege he was seen attempting to break into a bank after curfew.